Edwin George Monk

 Edwin George Monk (13 December 1819 – 3 January 1900), English church organist and composer, who was Organist and Master of Choristers at York Minster for a quarter of a century, and was previously associated with St Columba's and Radley Colleges.
 He was born on 13 December 1819 at Frome, Somerset, and died on 3 January 1900 at Radley, near Abingdon, Oxfordshire.

 Early career

-Monk studied in Bath and London under George MacFarren (theory), John Pyke Hullah (singing) and Henry Philips (singing).
+Monk studied in Bath and London under George MacFarren (theory), John Hullah and Henry Phillips (singing).
 He was appointed organist at St John's, Midsomer Norton and afterwards at Christ Church, Frome.

 Dublin and Radley

 In going to Dublin in 1844, Monk commenced an association with William Sewell and Robert Singleton at the newly established (1843) High Church Anglican St Columba's College, Rathfarnham.
 It was an association which continued when the three men jointly were involved in founding St Peter's College, Radley, in Oxfordshire three years later.
 Monk's position at St Columba's was as organist, Precentor and Master of Music, and he was made a Fellow of the college.

 Monk went to Oxford in 1847 and with Sewell and Singleton, helped in establishing the new college at Radley.
 In 1848 he became the first Fellow of St Peter's College, Radley, again, as at St Columba's, as Precentor.
 He features in entries in old boys' memoirs inter alia in connection with early games of cricket and football when there were insufficient boys to make up full teams.
 There is also an account of Monk having made a kite which was duly decorated with the school emblem and a device reading Sic itur ad astra.

 Monk pursued an academic career at Oxford, graduating BMus in 1848 and being awarded a doctorate in 1856.
 At Oxford Monk also founded the University Motet and Madrigal Society.
 In addition to his musical career, he was an amateur astronomer (becoming a Fellow of the Royal Astronomical Society in 1871) and a Biblical scholar.

 At Radley, Monk built up a firmly founded choral tradition and oversaw installation of Singleton's organ.